OliverRedmanCooke/Typescript-API/README.md

 npm i
 ```

-To run locally run this command, it will spin up a MongoDB database
+Then use docker-compose to spin up a MongoDB database

 ```shell
 docker-compose up
 ```

+Then you will need to setup your `.env` file, there is a `.env-example` in the repo that you can use

 To run the api in development mode, open another terminal and run: